Updated 07 Jun 2026

 Related reading

-- CPF OA vs SSB: which wins for retirement? — the broader CPF vs retail fixed-income question
+- CPF OA vs SSB compared — the broader CPF vs retail fixed-income question

 - T-bill auctions explained — how non-competitive bidding works